SCKelemen/clix/examples/survey/README.md

 1. Enter your name (validated: minimum 2 characters)
 2. Enter your email (validated: must be a valid email address)
 3. Enter your country (default: "United States")
-   - Press **Tab** to auto-complete to "United States"
-   - Or type part of the default (e.g., "United") to see suggestions
-   - Press **Enter** to accept the default or your typed value
+   - Press **Enter** to accept the default value
+   - Or type a different value
 4. Confirm newsletter subscription (yes/no)
 5. Review the summary in the end card
 6. Confirm or go back to edit answers